Maivory12/employee-tracker/README.md

   * [LiveApp](#liveapp)

   ## Description
-    This application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+    This application allows you to view and modify an employee database.

   ## License
     N/A